Media Center | Congressman Joe Courtney

 Image

-NORWICH, CT—On December 2nd, Rep. Joe Courtney (CT-02) re-introduced his signature, bipartisan bill to support local schools that serve large numbers of military families, and that rely on federal Impact Aid to help fill out their resources.
+WASHINGTON, DC—Today, the U.S. House of Representatives voted to pass S. 2959/H.R.
+6126, the Supplemental Impact Aid Flexibility Act, a bipartisan, bicameral bill co-authored by Rep. Joe Courtney (CT-02) to support local schools serving large numbers of military families and that rely on federal Impact Aid to help fill out their resources.
+The Supplemental Impact Aid Flexibility Act builds upon Rep.